techidaily/site-fox-glue/source/_posts/key-online-portals-for-downloading-text-effects-for-2024.md

 ![graphics family text effect](https://images.wondershare.com/filmora/article-images/2022/09/graphics-family-text-effect.jpg)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/LaGNHfAT92w?si=bvHo1iYK2JBIPtRo" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 These are static text effects and you download them in EPS file format that Illustrator supports.
 You can edit the text effects as per your project requirements.
 There are free as well as premium effects available and you can search by newest items, cheapest items as well as best sellers.
 The glowing blue effect, the modern purple gradient, retro layer text effects are some of its popular text effects that you can try out.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/LlVkEwpjKKo?si=hXi-mchMaJvbnIzM" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ### 3\.
 Dribble